Run Reports allows you create infographics and reports for your sites.

-The Add Sites dialog will open.
+The Add Sites dialog box will open.
 The Recent tab will be open by default, listing sites you recently used.
 You can switch to the Currently on map tab to view the sites currently loaded on the map.
 Click the From projects tab to add other sites from your current project, your other projects, or projects shared with you by other users.
-Click to search for sites containing a search term.
+Click Search to search for sites containing a search term.

 - Check the check box for the sites for which you want to run reports and/or infographics.

 - Check the Site name check box to automatically select all sites in the current tab (not available on the From projects tab).